• Skip to primary navigation

 Preparing the day before: This stuffing can be made a couple of days in advance and refrigerated until ready to be used.

 Frozen coconut: If fresh coconut is not available, you can use frozen coconut.
-I used frozen and the mixture looks like with long strands of coconut, but it works well.
-Ideal is fresh coconut, however this works if fresh is not available.
+I used frozen, and the mixture looks like long strands of coconut, but it works well.
+The ideal is fresh coconut; however, this works if fresh is not available.

-Preparing Modak without a mold: Using your hand flatten the lemon size dough ball by applying pressure at the center, but keeping one finger at the edges to seal any broken sides.
-Scoop in the mixture and slowly with the base of your hands wrap it up.
-Using a toothpick, make impression all around the modak for an easy pattern.
+Preparing Modak without a mold: Using your hand, flatten the lemon-sized dough ball by applying pressure at the center but keeping one finger at the edges to seal any broken sides.
+Scoop in the mixture and slowly, with the base of your hands, wrap it up.
+Using a toothpick, make an impression all around the modak for an easy pattern.

 Nutrition